 In order to rank the best places to live in America, we had to determine what criteria people like or dislike about a place.
 It isn’t a stretch to assume that people like low crime, solid education, things to do and a stable economy.

-We threw a lot of criteria at this one in order to get the best, most complete results possible.
-Using FBI crime data, the government census, Bureau of Labor Statistics and Sperling’s Best Places, this is the criteria we used:
+So we put together a lot of criteria at this one in order to get the best, most complete results possible.
+Using FBI crime data and the just-released American Community Survey census data, this is the criteria we used:

 - Population Density (The higher the better — meaning there’s more to do for indoor entertainment)